ROI Calculator & Investment Performance Model

 • Annualized ROI (CAGR): ~8.4%

 • The Verdict: While the total profit is larger ($50k vs $20k), the capital grew much slower.
-This return lags behind the historical S&P 500 average (~10%), meaning you took on illiquidity risk for sub-market returns.
+This return fails to meet the institutional Hurdle Rate of the S&P 500, meaning you took on illiquidity risk for sub-market returns.

 Investor Intelligence